brechtbilliet/brechtbilliet.github.io/_posts/2016-8-24-Modals-in-angular2.md

 Since I didn't found any viable solutions, I decided to write it myself.

-Writing this piece of functionality myself, actually made me realise a few things:
+Writing this piece of functionality my self, actually made me realise a few things:
 <ul>
 <li>It wasn't difficult to write this functionality on my own</li>
 <li>It was way more flexible than the solutions I found on the internet</li>